tabledadriandev/tabledadrian/CONTACT-EMAILJS-SETUP-INSTRUCTIONS.md

 1. Go to your homepage
 2. Fill out the contact form
 3. Submit
-4. Check `adrian@tabledadrian.com` for the notification
+4. Check your configured email address for the notification

 ---